tiusty/Advanced-Computer-Architecture/README.md

 # Advanced_Computer_architecture
-Code for ECE 6100 advanced computer architecture
+Code for advanced computer architecture

 The labs use trace driven simulations/committed instructions and thus the labs are meant to count number of cycles taken to show efficiency of different implementations.
 No data is being passed aroudn in the traces